Robbbo-T/GAIA-Platforms/GAIA-Platforms/DOCS/GP-DOCS-0001-PROTOCOL-A.md

 ---

-# 🛰️ End of Protocol     ---
+# 🛰️ End of Protocol
-title: "GAIA Platforms – Semantic Source Classification Protocol"
-document_id: GP-DOCS-0002-PROTOCOL-A
-version: v1.0
-status: ACTIVE
-author: GAIA Platforms Initiative
-date: 2025-04-26
-tags:
-  - COAFI
-  - Documentation
-  - Source Validation
-  - Classification
-  - LUII-002
----